 A fork may also be created retroactively if transaction validity is in question, to proceed from a known valid point in the blockchain.

 Temporary forks are a natural side effect of the distributed processing performed on a blockchain.
 Such a fork may occur when two or more miners finish mining a block at approximately the same time.

 When the rules that govern transactions change, a "hard" or "soft" fork may be created.
 In a soft fork, the new rules are backward-compatible, so new rule blocks are seen as valid by old-rule blocks.
 In a hard fork, the old and new rules are not compatible, and neither fork sees the other's blocks as valid.

 Establishing trust in the blockchain takes a lot of work.
 To create the chain of trust, participants called "miners" perform the cryptographic "work" to verify transactions in the chain.
-Miners use their computer's CPU and GPU power to compute complex, repetitive cryptographic hashing functions.
+Miners use their computer's CPU (central processing unit) and GPU (graphics processing unit) power to compute complex, repetitive cryptographic hashing functions.
 The process is called mining because it requires a large amount of distributed work, in the search for something valuable.

 Mining requires a powerful computer and a lot of electricity, so there is a significant real-world expense to mine a blockchain.
 To encourage mining, the system rewards the individual whose computer successfully "mines a block."
 Miners compete with one another to claim this reward.